-An organisation must not transfer personal data to a country or territory outside Singapore except in accordance with the requirements prescribed under the PDPA to ensure that the transferred personal data will be accorded a standard of protection that is comparable to that under the PDPA.
+An organisation must not transfer personal data to a country or territory outside Singapore except in accordance with the requirements prescribed under the PDPA and the PDP Regulations 2014 to ensure that the transferred personal data will be accorded a standard of protection that is comparable to that under the PDPA.

 Organisations must ensure that the recipients of that personal data are bound by legally enforceable obligations to provide to the transferred personal data a standard of protection that is at least comparable to the protection under the PDPA.
 These ‘legally enforceable obligations’ include obligations imposed under law, contract or binding corporate rules, or any other legally binding instrument.

 Organisations must undertake and demonstrate responsibility for the personal data in its possession or control.
-This includes developing and implementing data protection policies; communicating to and informing their staff of these policies; implementing processes and practices that are necessary to meet their obligations under the PDPA; making information about its data protection policies and practices available to consumers; and appointing a data protection officer (DPO) to be responsible for ensuring that organisations are in compliance with the PDPA.
+This includes developing and implementing data protection policies; communicating to and informing their staff of these policies; implementing processes and practices that are necessary to meet their obligations under the PDPA; making information about its data protection policies and practices available to individuals upon request; and appointing a data protection officer (DPO) to be responsible for ensuring that the organisation is in compliance with the PDPA.